pabloredo/AWSSimpleTools/hammerdb_on_ec2/README.md

 Deploy HammerDB on AWS EC2 Linux and a Test Database.
 This is for reference only.
 Consider removing database secrets from templates.

+This repo also contains a template to deploy dms to perform cdc from RDS to S3.

 ### Deploy template with AWS CLI
 ```
     aws cloudformation create-stack \